whygithub-a/cyber-essentials-tutor/README.md

 The system also uses the learner’s anonymous browser session ID to return them to the first unanswered question in a topic when they navigate away and return later.

+### Weak Points Summary

+The system includes a dedicated `Weak Points` tab that summarises the learner’s current weak areas across the assessment topics.

+After each assessment submission, the system stores the score, strengths and missing rubric points.
+The Weak Points Summary uses the learner’s best attempt for each question.
+If a question’s best attempt is not full marks, the missing points from that best attempt are included in the summary.
+If the learner later retries the question and achieves full marks, that question is removed from the weak points list.

+The Weak Points Summary displays:

+* Topic name
+* Question number
+* Best score
+* Missing rubric points to review
+* A topic review button

+This feature helps learners identify recurring gaps across the system instead of only seeing feedback for one question at a time.

+### Consultation

+The system includes a `Consultation` tab that provides a shortened Cyber Essentials readiness consultation workflow for small organisations.

+This feature is designed for users such as small business founders or non-specialist administrators who want to understand possible Cyber Essentials readiness gaps before seeking official certification or professional consultancy support.

+The consultation feature is based on a shortened set of core readiness questions covering:

+* Organisation and scope
+* Devices and cloud services
+* Firewalls
+* Secure Configuration
+* Security Update Management
+* User Access Control
+* Malware Protection

+The workflow asks 15 lightweight questions instead of reproducing the full official self-assessment questionnaire.
+This is intentional: the goal is to provide formative readiness guidance, not to duplicate the official Cyber Essentials assessment process.

+After the user submits the consultation form, the system generates a readiness report containing:

+* Overall readiness level
+* Short readiness summary
+* Likely strengths
+* Potential gaps
+* Severity level for each gap
+* Why each issue matters
+* Recommended actions
+* Recommended next steps
+* Retrieved sources used

+The report may also include clarification questions.
+These questions are generated once from the initial consultation result.
+Users can answer one or more clarification questions, and the system regenerates the report using the additional information.
+Answered clarification questions are then removed from the list, preventing an endless question loop.

+The consultation feature does not save the user’s raw consultation input to the application database.
+The report is generated temporarily in the browser session and is intended only as formative readiness guidance.

+The consultation feature does not use Cyber Essentials Plus test specifications and does not perform technical testing, auditing, scanning or formal pass/fail assessment.

 ### Gamified Progress Tracking

 Progress is tracked at the question-attempt level.
 Each submitted assessment answer creates an attempt record containing: